wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     (2) The person giving notice shall appear personally before the Registrar and shall make a statutory declaration that the several particulars set forth in the notice are true and that he believes the marriage is not prohibited by [Schedule 2][93] and that there is no other lawful impediment to the marriage.

-    (3) If the person giving notice is under the age of 20 years, the same consents shall be required as in the case of a marriage to be solemnized in New Zealand.
+    (3) If the person giving notice is under the age of 20 years, the same consents shall be required as in the case of a marriage to be solemnised in New Zealand.

-    (4) The provisions of [section 25][31] relating to caveats shall apply in respect of intended marriages to which this section relates as they apply to marriages intended to be solemnized in New Zealand.
+    (4) The provisions of [section 25][31] relating to caveats shall apply in respect of intended marriages to which this section relates as they apply to marriages intended to be solemnised in New Zealand.

     (5) Subject to the provisions of subsections (2) to (4), the Registrar shall, after the expiry of 14 days from the date of giving notice, issue a certificate in the prescribed form that notice of the intended marriage has been given.

     Compare: 1915 No 25 s 6

-    Section 42(3): amended, on 1 January 1971, by [section 6][130] of the Age of Majority Act 1970 (1970 No 137).
+    Section 42(3): amended, on 1 January 1971, by [section 6][133] of the Age of Majority Act 1970 (1970 No 137).

 ##### 43 New Zealand representative may attend marriage abroad of New Zealand citizen and give certificate

-*   (1) Any New Zealand representative who has attended the marriage of a New Zealand citizen in a country other than New Zealand and is satisfied that the marriage has been solemnized in accordance with the formalities of the law of that other country may give a certificate in the prescribed form and shall forward a duplicate copy of the certificate to the Registrar-General.
+*   (1) Any New Zealand representative who has attended the marriage of a New Zealand citizen in a country other than New Zealand and is satisfied that the marriage has been solemnised in accordance with the formalities of the law of that other country may give a certificate in the prescribed form and shall forward a duplicate copy of the certificate to the Registrar-General.

     (2) \[Repealed\]

-    Section 43(2): repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 43(2): repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 44 Validity of service marriages

 *   A service marriage shall be deemed to have been and to be as valid as if it had been solemnised in New Zealand in accordance with the provisions of this Act.

-    Section 44: replaced, on 1 September 1995, by [section 94][131] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 44: replaced, on 1 September 1995, by [section 94][134] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

-##### 45 Record of service marriages solemnized outside New Zealand
+##### 45 Record of service marriages solemnised outside New Zealand

 *   \[Repealed\]

-    Section 45: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 45: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 46 Special register of service marriages

 *   \[Repealed\]

-    Section 46: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 46: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ## Part 8
 General